bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 menu then we&apos;re going to do this.
 But in there, else if it doesn&apos;t contain it then we&apos;re going to do this.
 But we&apos;re going to do hide menu.
 And that will allow us to open and close the menus.
-Let&apos;s save this and come back and check our page over here.
+Let&apos;s save this and come back and check our page over here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 89. test, multiple menus open (56) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">